mozilla-spidermonkey/jsparagus/js_parser/README.md

 ### How simplified is "es-simplified"?

-Here are the differences between *es.emug*, the actual ES grammar, and *es-simplified.emug*, the simplified version that pgen can actually
+Here are the differences between *es.esgrammar*, the actual ES grammar, and *es-simplified.esgrammar*, the simplified version that jsparagus can actually handle:
-handle:

 *   The four productions with [~Yield] and [~Await] conditions are dropped.
-    This means that `yield` and `await` do not match IdentifierReference or LabelIdentifier.
+    This means that `yield` and `await` do not match *IdentifierReference* or *LabelIdentifier*.
 I think it's better to do that in the lexer.

-*   Syntactic layer only.

-    The simplified grammar does not contain the lexical grammar or any of the other various grammars in the spec (such as the RegExp grammar).

 *   Truncated lookahead.